Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Asymptotic models for inter-exceedance times

-Another mechanism that leads to temporal clustering behaviour are heavy-tailed distributed waiting times, with heavy-tailed meaning that the tail function is regularly varying with index $-\alpha$, $\alpha > 0$.
-Note that a function $f:(0, \infty) \to (0,\infty)$ is said to be \emph{regularly varying with index $\alpha$} if it satisfies the following condition:
+Another mechanism that leads to temporal clustering behaviour are heavy-tailed distributed waiting times, with heavy-tailed meaning that the tail probability is regularly varying with index $-\alpha$ for some $\alpha > 0$.
+This means that $\PP(W_1 > x)$ $ = x^{-\alpha} L(x)$ equals a power of $x$ up to a slowly varying function $L(x)$ which is asymptotically constant,